DiscoMike/WooCommerce-Perfect-Audience-Tracking/README.md

 4. YOU'RE DONE!!

-Note: I have added an additional file with other ways to grab your order id if you are not using permalinks.
+Note: I have added an additional file woocommerce_order_ID.php with other ways to grab your order id.